ortus-boxlang/boxlang-docs/language/arrays.md

 # Arrays

 Almost every programming language allows you to represent different types of collections.
-In Boxlang, we have three types of collections: arrays, [structures](structures.md), and [queries](queries.md).
+In BoxLang, we have three types of collections: arrays, [structures](structures.md), and [queries](queries.md).

 An array is a number-indexed list.
 Imagine you had a blank piece of paper and drew a set of three small boxes in a line: